 Abu Dhabi's Mubadala to sign deal with India's Reliance Retail-source

-DUBAI, Oct 1 (Reuters) - Abu Dhabi state fund Mubadala Investment Co on Thursday will agree to invest in the retail division of India’s Reliance Industries, according to a source close to the deal.
+DUBAI, Oct 1 (Reuters) - Abu Dhabi state fund Mubadala Investment Co will on Thursday sign an agreement to invest in the retail division of India’s Reliance Industries, RELI.NS according to a source close to the deal.

 ($1 = 3.6728 UAE dirham)